ELTE-DH/NoSketch-Engine-Docker/README.md

 - `make stop`: stops the container
 - `make clean`: stops the container, _removes indexed corpora_ and deletes docker image – __use with caution!__
-- `make create-cert`: create self-signed certificate for Shibboleth
+- `make create-cert`: create self-signed certificate for Shibboleth (must restart a container to apply)
-- `make remove-cert`: delete self-signed certificate files
+- `make remove-cert`: delete self-signed certificate files (must restart a container to apply)
-- `make update-htaccess`: update .htaccess and htpasswd files in running container

 ## `make` parameters, multiple images and multiple containers